-Air suspension system is used to support the vehicle on the axles with an organization of air bags instead of steel spring, leaf or torsion or some coil springs.
-The air bags are also stated to as bellows.
-Suspensions with steel or torsion spring and added by the use of air bags are not considered as air suspension system.
-Generally the air suspension system components are used on the rear end of the vehicle.
-Subjected to the condition, this type of air suspension will probably have to be dealt with for leveling drives.
+The air suspension system is used to support the vehicle on the axles with the use of air bags instead of steel springs, leaf springs, torsion springs, or some coil springs.
+The air bags are also referred to as bellows.
+Suspensions with steel or torsion springs added by the use of air bags are not considered air suspension systems.
+Generally, the air suspension system components are used on the rear end of the vehicle.
+Subject to the conditions, this type of air suspension will probably have to be dealt with for leveling drives.

 Components of the air suspension system

 An air suspension system generally has three basic components.
-They are air supply, the air bags and the height control valves.
+They are the air supply, the air bags, and the height control valves.

 The air supply

-The air supply system consists of the engine air compressor, the air tanks, air valves and air lines.
+The air supply system consists of the engine air compressor, air tanks, air valves, and airlines.
 The engine air compressor supplies air for all the air equipment on the vehicle.
 The pressure delivered by the compressor varies.
-For several years, the air supply was maintained around 120 to 125 psi but on some new vehicles this has been improved to 135 psi.
-Dash gauges are present that will supply system pressure information but all vehicles have what we say to as a “pop off valve”.
-You can get the valve “pop off” when the system reaches the maximum air pressure.
+For several years, the air supply was maintained at around 120 to 125 psi, but on some new vehicles, this has been improved to 135 psi.
+Dash gauges are present that will supply system pressure information, but all vehicles have what we say is a “pop-off valve”.
+You can hear the valve “pop off” when the system reaches the maximum air pressure.

-They are simple rubber bladder that holds air.
-Air bags are also mentioned to as air bellows.
+They are simple rubber bladders that hold air.
+Air bags are also referred to as air bellows.
 The air bags are located in the middle of the frame of the vehicle and the vehicle axles.
 Air bags are estimated for weight and pressure capacities.

 Height Control Valve

-Most of the HCVs are mechanical valves but electronic height control mechanisms are also available.
+Most of the HCVs are mechanical valves, but electronic height control mechanisms are also available.
 The HCV is fastened to the frame of the vehicle.
-An L shaped linkage attaches the HCV to the axle.
-As the axle moves up and down in relationship to the frame, the linkage travels the valve or electronic mechanism.
+An L-shaped linkage attaches the HCV to the axle.
+As the axle moves up and down in relation to the frame, the linkage travels to the valve or electronic mechanism.
 With mechanical valves, there is an airline from the air supply to the HCV.
-There is an airline from the HCV to the air bag or bags that it controls.
+There is an airline from the HCV to the airbag or bags that it controls.

 The HCV also has an exhaust port.
 When the connecting linkage travels up, the HCV links the air supply to the air bags, inflating the bags.
 When the connecting linkage moves down, the HCV connects the air bags to the exhaust port, shrinking the bags.
 This controls the height of the vehicle.
-If the Height Control is electronic, by means of the control linkage moves up or down, an electronic sensor propels information to an electronic control.
+If the height control is electronic, by means of the control linkage moving up or down, an electronic sensor propels information to electronic control.
 These controls will open or close air solenoid valves as needed to inflate or deflate the bags.

 How the air suspension system functions.